cshmookler/auto_limine/README.md

 ## Usage

-Execute the "auto_limine.sh" script with Bash.
+As root, execute the "auto_limine.sh" script with Bash.
 Provide the path to your boot directory as an argument.

 ```bash
 bash auto_limine.sh /dev/sda1